-The focus of the consortium is to tackle topics that cut across multiple research programs within the Child Development and Behavior Branch (CDBB).
+The focus of the consortium is to tackle topics that cut across multiple research programs within the Child Development and Behavior Branch (CDBB) and beyond.
 Funded projects are of particular relevance to the Reading, Writing, and Related Learning Disabilities Research Program and the Mathematics and Science Cognition and Learning: Development and Disorders Research Program.
-The Hubs complement the NICHD’s efforts on learning disabilities and, in particular, the Learning Disabilities Research Centers, although the LD Hubs have expanded their focus to include mathematics.
+The LD Hubs complement the NICHD's efforts on learning disabilities and, in particular, the Learning Disabilities Research Centers, although the LD Hubs have expanded their focus to include mathematics.

 - Mechanisms underlying reading difficulty in African American children, with the aim to distinguish African American children who exhibit a learning or reading disability from those whose reading difficulties arise from other sources (e.g., environment) (Georgia State University)